 If you picture a warehouse the size of a North American “big box” store, you’ve got an idea of the size of kitchen it takes to feed Isha’s residents, volunteers and visitors.
 With a team of 105, the kitchen can feed up to 100,000 people per day during special festivals and events.

-We watched as five to 10 gallon buckets of carefully chopped vegetables were added to the vats.
-We followed the Swami to the back of the facility to meet the vegetable prep team.
-We went to the bakery and watched as dozens of rounds of coconut bread were whipped from the ovens by a baker who was simultaneously cutting cinnamon buns from the longest rolls of dough we’ve ever seen.
+We watched as they added five to 10 gallon buckets of carefully chopped vegetables to the vats.
+Swami led us to the back of the facility to meet the vegetable prep team.
+At the bakery, we watched as dozens of rounds of coconut bread were whipped from the ovens by a baker who was simultaneously cutting cinnamon buns from the longest rolls of dough we’ve ever seen.

-He fed the dough in the top and was suddenly collecting long strings of it in nests on flat metal trays below.
-These are known as Idiyapam, or string hoppers, in South India and, though we’d eaten them, we never appreciated what was involved in making them.
+He fed the dough in the top and suddenly long strings of it twirled into nests on flat metal trays below.
+These are known as Idiyapam or string hoppers.
+They are always a treat.
+Though we’d eaten them, we never appreciated what was involved in making them.

-In fact, everyone in the whole darn place – from the workers unloading a massive shipment of fresh pineapples at the loading dock to the guy grating coconut after coconut – seemed deeply content as they smiled and bowed Namaskaram to us with hands together.
+In fact, everyone in the whole darn place – from the workers unloading a massive shipment of fresh pineapples at the loading dock to the guy grating coconut after coconut – seemed deeply content.
+They did their work but always smiled and bowed Namaskaram with hands together.